wntrblm/Helium/user_guide/docs/build.md

 - (16) 1/8" jacks
 - (16) Hex nuts for the 1/8" jacks
 - (1) Eurorack power header
-- (1) Eurorack power cable
-- (2) M3x6 screws for attaching the module to your rack
 - (2) Rubber bands

 ## Soldering the power header